ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 On the Pi's terminal navigate to the your local git repo (~/spis17-lab08-Name-Name/ and NOT the lab08-startercode directory) and open up idle by typing the following command

-` sudo idle &`
+` sudo idle3 &`

 *A word on sudo*

 You might be wondering why we use the word sudo to open idle.
 Unix / Raspbian has something known as *privileges*.
 This allows the operating system to prevent users from doing very powerful things (like destroying the operating system or attached devices) that could damage the system or compromise the security of other users.
 It turns out that using the Python GPIO library is one such powerful thing.
 You have to be a special user to run the library.
 In order to get around this (in some cases) you can just tell the operating system, essentially, “OK.
 Look.
 I know what I am trying to do here is very powerful and I need to be careful, so just let me do it.”
 This command to the operating system is “sudo”.
 It stands for “super user do” or “substitute user do”.
 In any case, it is a command to Raspbian to go ahead and run a command that you don’t really have privileges for, because you understand that it is very powerful, and you want to run it anyway.
-We use the word `sudo` to open idle because we will be soon running programs in idle that use the Python GPIO library
+We use the word `sudo` to open idle3 because we will be soon running programs in idle that use the Python GPIO library

 You are now ready to start working on your first exercise where you would create your own circuit and control it using the starter code given to you.